Reconciling Communication Compression and Byzantine-Robustness in Distributed Learning: Proofs for RoSDHB

-\subsection{Proofs for \textsc{RoSDHB}}
+\section{Proofs for \textsc{RoSDHB}}

 \textbf{Notation.} Let $\condexpect{k}{\cdot}$ denote the expectation over the random sparsification.
-Note that in the case of global sparsification, the RandK sparsifier $\mask^t(k) \in \{0, 1\}^d$ is generated by the server and sent along with the model at the beginning of each iteration.
-This is set by all the workers in Step 3(a) of Algorithm~\ref{alg:rghb}, hence $\mask^t_i(k) = \mask^t(k)$.
-Thus, in the case of global sparsification, the expectation is over the independent random sampling of $k$ coordinates, out of $d$ coordinates, set by the server in a given iteration.
+Recall from Step (1) of Algorithm~\ref{alg:rghb} that the RandK sparsifier $\mask(k) \in \{0, 1\}^d$ is generated by the server and sent along with the model at the beginning of each iteration.
+This is used by all the workers in Step 3(b) for compressing the locally computed gradients.
+Thus, the expectation is over the independent random sampling of $k$ coordinates, out of $d$ coordinates, set by the server in a given iteration.

 We first obtain some lemmas, which help bound the impact of global sparsification later in our convergence analysis.